 Testing new coffee beans?
-I reach for a pour-over coffee dripper.
+I reach for a pour-over coffee maker.

 Testing new coffee beans?
-I reach for a pour-over coffee dripper.
+I reach for a pour-over coffee maker.

 Talking about the particular aspects involved in brewing coffee?
 I’m usually referring to pour-over coffee from a dripper.